 Given their small size and nocturnal habits, rodents are not easy to spot in the wild.
 But if you are visiting Uluru, head to the rock at dusk and you might spot Spinifex hopping mice looking for leftover scraps from the day’s tourist activities.

 Another huge group of Australian mammals are bats.
-With 90 recognized species, bats represent more that 20% of Australian mammal species.
-There are two broad kinds of bats – the large fruit-eating megabats, often referred to as flying foxes and the small insect-hunting microbats that use echolocation to find their prey and often have odd structures on their faces that aid them in emitting and receiving high frequency sounds.
+With 90 recognized species, bats represent more than 20% of Australian mammal species.
+There are two broad kinds of bats – the large fruit-eating megabats, often referred to as flying foxes and the small insect-hunting microbats that use echolocation to find their prey and often have odd structures on their faces that aid them in emitting and receiving high-frequency sounds.

 The most conspicuous megabats in Australia are the grey-headed flying foxes.
 They congregate in huge colonies in Sydney and can be seen flying over the city at dusk as they travel from their roosting grounds to their feeding spots.

 Microbats are much harder to see.
 At best you’ll catch glimpses of them as they dart between the tree crowns.
 They usually Roos inside tree hollows, in caves or in abandoned man-made structures.
 Scientists studying microbats use a bat detector – a gadget that translated the high frequency emitted by the bats into the lower frequency sounds that humans can hear.
 Here is a sample of a bat sound translated by a bat detector.